aristotelisballas/listen2yourheart/README.md

 # Welcome to Listen2YourHeart

-> This is the official code for the "A Comprehensive Evaluation of Augmentations
+> This is the official code for the "On the Out-Of-Distribution Robustness of
-> for Robust Self-Supervised Contrastive Phonocardiogram Representation Learning"
+> Self-Supervised Representation Learning for Phonocardiogram Signals"
 > paper.